Zubax/gridsens_gs2/tools/drwatson/README.md

-# Drwatson
+# Production testing software

-This directory contains a production testing script for Zubax GNSS based on Drwatson.
+This directory contains production testing application for Zubax GNSS based on Drwatson.
-Drwatson is a production testing framework written in Python.
+Drwatson is a software framework written in Python for hardware production testing automation.

 ## Installation

-This application can only work on a Ubuntu-based Linux distribution.
+This application requires an Ubuntu-based Linux distribution.
-Other platforms are not supported.

 After checking out this repository and all of its submodules (see the main README for details), execute `sudo setup.sh`, and you're ready to get started: